It ends with us, finally. And it should have ended about eighteen months ago.

 Where this leaves them

 Baldoni's path is harder.
 The exposed PR tactics became the defining story of this dispute, and whether he personally directed them or not, his name is attached.
-He was already removed as a personal defendant before the settlement, but that nuance will not make it into most people's understanding of what happened.
+He was already removed as a personal defendant before the settlement, but that nuance won't make it into most people's understanding of what happened.

 The only thing that mattered